imjoy-team/ImJoy/docs/i2k_tutorial.md

 })
 ```

-[ImageJ.JS](https://ij.imjoy.io) is a standalone web app that support ImJoy in two-way: 1) most plugins can run direclty in ImageJ.JS; 2) ImageJ.JS can be used a s a plugin via its URL.
+[ImageJ.JS](https://ij.imjoy.io) is a standalone web app that supports ImJoy in two ways: 1) most plugins can run direclty in ImageJ.JS; 2) ImageJ.JS can be used as a plugin via its URL.

 See the [project repo](https://github.com/imjoy-team/imagej.js) for more details.

-As an exercise, you can load your image viewer plugin into ImageJ.JS by click the ImJoy icon, then choose load plugin and paste your plugin URL on Github/Gist.
+As an exercise, you can load your image viewer plugin into ImageJ.JS by clicking the ImJoy icon, then choose load plugin and paste your plugin URL on Github/Gist.

 <!-- ImJoyPlugin: { "type": "web-worker", "hide_code_block": true} -->
 ```js